New Pixel Fold 2 renders show the handset in full glory

-While we’ve seen some leaks regarding the Pixel Fold 2 in the past, we’re now getting renders from the beloved @Onleaks and @SmartPrix showcasing the foldable’s new camera setup.
+While we’ve seen some leaks regarding the Pixel Fold 2 in the past, we’re now getting renders from reliable sources @Onleaks and @SmartPrix, showcasing the foldable’s new camera setup.

-According to the leak, the Pixel Fold 2 will have an inner display that measures 7.9 inches, but with the bezels, it will measure 8.1 inches.
-This is awesome as it means the Pixel Fold 2’s bezels only measure 0.2 of an inch.
+According to the leak, the Pixel Fold 2 will feature an inner display that measures 7.9-inches, but with its bezels, it will reportedly measure 8.1-inches.
+This is awesome as it means the Pixel Fold 2’s bezels only come in at 0.2-inches.

 So #FutureSquad… Here comes your first comprehensive and detailed look at the massive #Google #PixelFold2 (360° video + gorgeous 5K renders + dimensions)!…😏